reichlab/flu-metrocast/README.md

 Participating modeling teams must submit weekly quantile forecasts of the percentage of influenza or influenza-like illness (*NYC only*) to the [`model-output` subdirectory](/model-output) of a hub.

 For each model, teams must submit one model metadata file to the [`model-metadata` subdirectory](/model-metadata).
+Beginning the the 2026/2027 season, teams must include an additional metadata field to indicate whether they are submitting full-season forecast trajectories every week:
+* long_term_forecasts: true | false

 Forecasts must follow Hubverse standards, including naming conventions, required columns, and valid values for all required fields, to ensure that model output can be easily aggregated, visualized, and evaluated with downstream tools.
 All submissions must pass automated validation before being accepted.